mozilla/data-docs/meta/contributing.md

 case, it is highly recommended to also add the `--no-suggestions` parameter, which greatly speeds things up.

+## Link checking

+Any web links should be valid.
+A dead link might not be your fault, but you will earn a lot of good karma by fixing a dead link!

+To run the link checker locally, [install the `markdown-link-check` library](https://github.com/tcort/markdown-link-check#installation), then run the `scripts/link_check.sh` script from the root of the repository.

 ## Supported Plugins

 ### Mermaid